-We're going to see that in various ways in the book Jeremiah also as a man literally becomes a living embodiment of the Word of God as well.
-In one passage he will say, "I ate I consumed the words of the Lord."
-I internalized them into my life and they were my delight.
-When Jeremiah did that he actually became a living expression of God's Word for the people to see God did not just want to send the people a message, he wanted to send them a person who conveyed that message.
-When they saw the grief or the weeping of Jeremiah what they could literally see in Jeremiah's life was the weeping of God himself.
+Jeremiah also, as a man, literally becomes a living embodiment of the word of God as well.
+In one passage, he will say, I ate, I consumed the words of the Lord.
+I internalized them into my life, and they were my delight.

+When Jeremiah did that, he became a living expression of God's word for the people to see.
+God did not just want to send the people a message; he wanted to send them a person who conveyed that message.

+And when they saw the grief or the weeping of Jeremiah, what they could literally see in Jeremiah's life was the weeping of God himself.
 They could see a living expression of that word.

-So, Jeremiah is a spokesman of God, he's a watchman of God announcing a judgment a disaster a catastrophe that's about to happen.
-This is not his word, these are the words of God.
+And so, Jeremiah is a spokesman of God.

+He's a watchman of God announcing a judgment, a disaster, a catastrophe that's about to happen.
+And this is not his word.
+These are the words of God.

-The third way that I think we need to think about the prophets and to view them and understand them is that in the Old Testament prophets are God's covenant enforcers.
-In the ancient Near East, a king would implement his rule through the establishment of covenants, and in the political world of Jeremiah's day kings would make covenants with other people.
-Great kings who are leaders of empires made covenants with their vassals.
-So the Old Testament as it talks about the kingship of God, God exercises his kingship through a series of covenants.
-When a king wanted to remind the people that were under his rule or the vassal nations that pay tribute to him of their covenant.
-He would often send out his ambassadors or his messengers.
+The third way that I think we need to think about the prophets and to view them and understand them is that in the Old Testament, the prophets are God's covenantal messengers.
+In the ancient Near East, a king would implement his rule through the establishing of covenants.
+And in the political world of Jeremiah's day, kings would make covenants with other people.

+Great kings who were leaders of empires made covenants with their vassals.
+And so, the Old Testament, as it talks about the kingship of God, God exercises his kingship through a series of covenants.
+And when a king wanted to remind the people that were under his rule or the vassal nations that paid tribute to him of their covenantal responsibilities, he would often send out his ambassadors or his messengers.

 That's what the prophets were doing for the Lord.
-If a king sent out his ambassadors his messengers and reminded the people of their covenant or responsibilities and they fulfilled those things, then it would go well.
-But if a vassal nation did not pay attention to the covenant messengers, if they were not fulfilling their responsibilities then they would ultimately have to answer to the king.
-So, the prophets are going out as God's ambassadors as God's messengers.
+If a king sent out his ambassadors, his messengers and reminded the people of their covenantal responsibilities, and they fulfilled those, then things would go well.
+But if a vassal nation did not pay attention to the covenant messengers, if they were not fulfilling their responsibilities, then they would ultimately have to answer to the king.

-Scott Deval and Danny Hays in their book Grasping God's Word summarize the covenantal message of the prophets with four points.
-The first point they're going to say is the prophets come to announce as God's covenant messengers, you have sinned and you have broken the Covenant.
-The terms and the agreement and the arrangements that we have made you have not lived up to your covenant responsibilities.
+So, the prophets are going out as God's ambassadors, as God's messengers.
+Scott Duvall and Danny Hayes, in their book, Grasping God's Word, summarize the covenantal message of the prophets with four points.
+The first point they're going to say is, the prophets come to announce as God's covenant messengers, you have sinned and you have broken the covenant.

-The second part of their covenant message is: you need to change you need to repent and turn around.
-One of the key theological terms in the book of Jeremiah is the term to turn shuv which means "to repent."
+The terms and the agreement, the arrangements that we have made, you have not lived up to your covenant responsibilities.
+The second part of their covenantal message is you need to change.
+You need to repent and turn around.

+One of the key theological terms in the book of Jeremiah is the term to turn, shub, which means to repent.
 Literally, it means to turn around.
-So, the Prophet is telling the people you need to make a u-turn you need to change your ways because you've broken your covenant.
-You need to come back to those responsibilities that God has given to you.
+And so, the prophet is telling the people, you need to make a u-turn.

+You need to change your ways because you've broken your covenant and you need to come back to those responsibilities that God has given to you.
+The third point in their covenantal message is that the prophets would say that if there is no repentance, then there is going to be judgment.
+And here's where they become the watchmen.